 int **ptr; // declaring double pointers

 The above diagram shows the memory representation of a pointer to pointer.
-The first pointer ptr1 stores the address of the second pointer ptr2 and the second pointer ptr2 stores the address of the variable.
+The first pointer ptr1 stores the address of the variable and the second pointer ptr2 stores the address of the first pointer.

-Let us understand this more clearly with the help of below program:
+Let us understand this more clearly with the help of the below program:

 Value of var = 789 Value of var using single pointer = 789 Value of var using double pointer = 789

 This article is contributed by Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.